 Snipperclips is an exceedingly inventive and engaging multiplayer experience on Switch, and like many of the titles on this list, you can switch between competitive and co-op modes.
 Working together, you take control of pastel-colored shapes and snip clippings off each other to make new shapes needed to fit into spaces and solve puzzles.
 Solving these puzzles is engaging as hell and is guaranteed to prompt enthusiastic high-fives between teammates.
 Party mode is basically a four-player version with more intricate puzzles and solutions, while Blitz mode is a competitive mode that's decidedly more hectic than the co-op modes.
-Personally, Snipperclips is a decidedly co-op experience with a refreshing, if not so deep, competitive mode.
+Snipperclips is a great co-op experience with a refreshing, if not so deep, competitive mode.

-Super Smash Bros.
+2. Super Smash Bros.
 Ultimate

 Ah, Smash Bros., the ultimate catalyst to a doomed friendship since 1999.
 Whether wistfully lobbing bombs at your friends and laughing as they backfire, or taking out bottled-up aggression on your family, Smash Bros. is the best fighting experience on a Nintendo console and one of the most iconic multiplayer brawlers of all time.